CareerDevelopmentHub/Project-List/README.md

 > 12. Air canvas , a project where you write in the air and your camera detects your writing and keep the track of it.
 > 13. An app that is capable of encrypting and decrypting the messages exchanged between users.
 > 14. Audiobook reader - an app where you can upload your file (.txt, .docx, .pdf), etc and it read the file in your desired language i.e. translated and it should also have an option to pause read again pitch and voice speed.
+> 15. A program to create a student database following conditions needed to be taken care of:
+a.
+You will consider two user one teacher and other is the student the work of teacher is to add and update the student database.
+The work of a student is simply to access his/her own database only.Database includes student Id ,student name, age,gender, branch and marks. student Id must be unique.<br>
+b.
+If student try to access any other student database a message will be displayed "you are not authorised to access database".<br>
+c.
+To access his/her database student have to enter the Id and a password that includes first 4 letter of the first name and the dob in the following format "ritu2110".
+> 16. Given two polynomials, represent them by two linked lists and add these lists.

 * [Akash Kumar Singh](https://github.com/akashrajput25)